cozy/cozy-docs/src/documents/hack/getting-started/learn-single-page-app-way.html.md

 So far, we have built classic web applications in which a server delivers HTML pages to the browser.
 This is a "multiple page application" approach, meaning that you have one HTML file for each page of your website.

 Single page applications are made of one page and tons of JavaScript.
-While this is not a good news for some users (who likes to disable JavaScript), it offers the rest of your users the following advantages:
+While this is not a good news for some users (who like to disable JavaScript), it offers the rest of your users the following advantages:

 * better user experience: it feels more like a native application
 * less network consumption: it only loads the needed data thanks to Ajax